locborgtus/mic/course/2_c/8_array.md

 Access each element with the `[]` operator.
 So to get the first element, `array[0]`.

+Array size can't be changed when program is running.
+Once you declare it, that's how big it is.

+Operations is done element wise.

 The last element is `someArray[size - 1]`, because an array starts at 0.
 If you try accessing out of range, your program may crash.

 ```c